-After make some Apple-Bran Muffins not too long ago, I wanted to use some All-Bran® cereal in a quick bread recipe to see how that would turn out.
+After making some Apple-Bran Muffins, I wanted to use some All-Bran® cereal in a quick bread recipe to see how that would turn out.
 I happened to have some very ripe bananas, too, so this Cranberry Banana Bran Bread was what I ended up making!
 It’s a good, hearty quick bread that is moist, thanks to the bananas, with a nice sweetness from the dried cranberries—and I really think the cranberries are a must in this bread.
 They add a tasty little punch to the overall flavor.
 The bread just wouldn’t be as good without those dried cranberries!

 I adapted this recipe from the one on the box of cereal I had bought—I used a little more sugar (and used brown sugar instead of granulated sugar).
 I also used unbleached flour and, of course, added the dried cranberries.
 If you like bran-flavored baked goods, then this is a great recipe for you to try.
 It makes an easy, simple breakfast or snack with some coffee or tea!

 CRANBERRY BANANA BRAN BREAD by NancyC, adapted from a recipe on the All-Bran cereal box

 - 1/2 teaspoon baking soda

 - 1/4 teaspoon nutmeg